 Changes in the scientific landscape are driving innovation in drug development, for medications like gene therapies, genomics, and just in time use products.
 The digitalization of regulatory practices is helping agencies look beyond conventional sources of evidence to support decision making for these new therapies.
-However, a lot of effort will be required to assess big data sourcing, the quality of these sources, and its application to regulatory review.
+However, a lot of effort will be required to policies; and ensure high-quality data to enforce competent evaluation of regulatory submissions.
+In preparation for this digital transformation, some agencies are actively working on implementing technology modernization plans and data standards strategies to create technical infrastructures that will be able to support the benefits of new technology and polices.

-On-going efforts like the HMA-EMA Joint Big Data Steering Group will provide a mechanism to assess data sources across the product life cycle; standardize the data landscape, regulatory practices and policies; and ensure high-quality data to the benefits of new technology and polices.
 Some of those include the US FDA Technology Modernization Action Plan (TMAP), CBER-CDER Data Standards Program Action Plan and EU Data Standards Strategy At the heart of this evolution is structured data.

+On-going efforts like the HMA-EMA Joint Big Data Steering Group will provide a mechanism to assess data sources across the product life cycle; standardize the data landscape, regulatory practices and